geozeke/glinkfix/README.md

    images.

-3. In the v2 update, in addition to displaying the fixed link on the screen, glinkfix will also attempt to copy the fixed link to the clipboard.
+3. In the v2 update, in addition to displaying the fixed link on the screen, *glinkfix* will also attempt to copy the fixed link to the clipboard.
 Copying to the clipboard only works for Desktop-based operating systems (not Server installs).
-Even without automatic copying, link fixing will still work and the results will be displayed on the screen, regardless of where you run it (Server or Desktop). glinkfix uses the [pyperclip][def9] library, and automatic copying to the clipboard should work seamlessly on Windows/Mac.
+Even without automatic copying, link fixing will still work and the results will be displayed on the screen, regardless of where you run it (Server or Desktop). *glinkfix* uses the [pyperclip][def9] library, and automatic copying to the clipboard should work seamlessly on Windows/Mac.
 If you're running Linux and links are not automatically copied to the clipboard, [refer to this note][def8] from the pyperclip developer.

 ## To Developers

-If you're just using glinkfix, then carry on!
+If you're just using *glinkfix*, then carry on!

-If you're a developer looking to fork this repository and modify glinkfix, there are two important considerations:
+If you're a developer looking to fork this repository and modify *glinkfix*, there are two important considerations:

-1. glinkfix requires [uv][def11] for dependency management. uv is well behaved and extremely fast.
+1. *glinkfix* requires [uv][def11] for dependency management.
+It is well behaved and extremely fast.
 If you're a Python developer you should check it out.
-Visit the [uv site][def11] and install it using your preferred method, with the instructions for your operating system.
+Visit the [uv site][def11] and install it using using the instructions for your operating system.

 2. I've included a file called `global-gitignore.txt` which is a copy of the `.gitignore` I placed in my home directory and configured